What do we make of the 2022 PSA Update?

 - In addition to the reintroduction of Value, Dual Service options are also now available for PSA Collectors Club members at $36 per card.
 Dual Service allows autographed cards to be submitted for dual authentication (card and autograph) or dual grading which will provide numerical grades for the card and autograph.

-The Collectors Club costs $99 per year to join, but it’s probably worth it if you have a large number of cards to send over.
+The Collectors Club costs $99 per year to join.
+It’s probably worth it if you have a large number of cards to send over.
 In any case, you’ll gain access to the cheapest prices that PSA has to offer.

-It’s worth mentioning that it’s $119 for international members, while you’ll have to spend an additional $600 for the 20 cards to be graded.
+It’s worth mentioning that it’s $119 for international members, and you’ll have to spend an additional $600 for the 20 cards to be graded.
 Then there’s shipping to take care of.

 Of course, PSA cards tend to be the most valuable overall, so it should be worth it.